Snowbird (character): Powers and abilities

 She can also transform into a female human being, although her true face is not human.
 In this form, she has blonde hair and blue eyes, but they are usually depicted as being solid black with white pupils.
 In her base form, Snowbird has superhuman strength, stamina, durability, agility, and reflexes.
 Snowbird possesses the ability of "postcognition" to envision events that happened up to six hours in the past in her immediate present vicinity.
 She can replay events in the area, but only she is capable of seeing them.
 After a battle with the Great Beast Kolomaq, Snowbird was badly wounded when suddenly a "healing glow" came over her and all her wounds were instantly healed.
 Many years after her death, Alpha Flight found Snowbird in a cylinder in the A.I.M. headquarters.
 They rescued her and determined that she has an advanced form of cellular rejuvenation.
 Once she was buried and began to decay, this regeneration process was initiated and carried to fruition over a considerable length of time.
 She also has the ability to fly.
 Snowbird has all the knowledge and wisdom of the gods of the Arctic.
 Being a mystical creature herself, she can pick up and sense various mystical activities from various places.
 She has mystical senses enabling her to detect the presence of magical energies or the breaching of a magical field.
 She can also resist teleportation.
 Talisman of Alpha Flight tried and failed to teleport her back to their headquarters.

 Shaman's binding process initially restricted her from leaving Canada; upon doing so she would become weaker, although she once went to the United States with the X-Men and was not affected.
-This restriction was temporarily lifted by Hodiak when Snowbird joined the God Squad during Sacred Invasion.
+This restriction was temporarily lifted by Hodiak when Snowbird joined the God Squad.